Zapper-fi/studio-docs/docs/event-interpretation/event-interpretation.md

 ## Tips on how to investigate an event for interpretation

 For a lot of transactions, it can be a bit tricky to understand exactly what the purpose of a transaction was if you do not know.
 The best place is to start by looking at your own activity feed timeline, and interpret any transactions that are rending as "did something".
-You can see your timeline here: <https://zapper.xyz/dashboard?tab=history>
+You can see your timeline at [https://zapper.xyz/dashboard?tab=history](https://zapper.xyz/dashboard?tab=history)

 However, if you're feeling adventurous, you can source popular, uninterpreted transactions from the [Curate page.](https://zapper.xyz/curate/events)

-Pointers on how to understand what is happening in a transaction -The `method` name is usually helpful in pointing you towards what action is taken.
+-The `method` name is usually helpful in pointing you towards what action is taken.
 If the method name is `deposit`, its likely the user sent tokens away and deposited them in an app.
-    - HOWEVER, methods can also be misleading, so do not blindly trust them!
+HOWEVER, methods can also be misleading, so do not blindly trust them!
 Most smart contracts are forks of other contracts, where the devs copy the contract, and tweak it for their needs, but do not update the method names.
 This can lead to situations where a `withdraw` function is really a `claim` function, or a `deposit` is really `locked funds for 2 years`.
 Zapper's goal is to accurately and clearly describe the blockchain, so please do be aware of this in your submissions!

 - It often helps to look up what app a contract in a transaction is associated with.
 If you find that the contract relates to Aave, its a good chance the methods relating to supplying and withdrawing funds from a lending protocol.
 The best way to find out what app an contract belongs to is to Google the TO address
 ![Check out the search results and look for a link to an app's docs that includes the contract address](../../static/img/assets/google-contract.png)